II. Laws that Govern Charitable Organizations

 Certain types of educational institutions are exempt from registering.(11)

-A charity that solicits donations only from persons who have a right to vote as a member of the organization are exempt from registering.(12) Examples may include fraternal, alumni, trade, or professional associations.
+A charity that solicits donations only from persons who have a right to vote as a member of the organization prior to the solicitation are exempt from registering.(12) Examples may include fraternal, alumni, trade, or professional associations.